-PREFACE: The Department of Psychology endorses the UCF and COS criteria for promotion and tenure.
-In addition, the following statements are intended to further operationalize the criteria that will be used in evaluating members of the Department of Psychology as they go through the tenure and promotion process.
-One of the primary goals in compiling a detailed listing of activities normally expected for the achievement of tenure and promotion is to reduce the ambiguity of the process.
+PREFACE: The criteria below represent the faculty achievements used to evaluate Department of Psychology faculty seeking tenure and/or promotion.
+One of the primary goals in compiling promotion criteria is to reduce the ambiguity of the process.
 Therefore, the following guidelines are rather explicit with respect to activities in teaching, research, and service.
 However, the Department of Psychology is also committed to honoring diverse patterns of activity and productivity.
-Thus, the activities outlined are offered as guidelines that will normally apply in the typical case, but they should not be taken as precise, inflexible rules.
+Thus, in cases where there may be ambiguity in whether a candidate has achieved a criterion for promotion, it is incumbent upon the candidate to provide evidence in the promotion portfolio to justify that the criterion has been met.
+For instance, the candidate may want to point to citation counts as one metric of impact or may, in the absence of citation count, point to other evidence of impact.

 TENURE: Typically, a faculty member is considered for tenure simultaneously with the consideration of promotion to the rank of Associate Professor.
 However, the present UCF guidelines outline separate procedures for tenure and promotion.
 In light of this distinction, the Department of Psychology considers the decision to award tenure among the most significant judgments that can be made regarding a faculty member.
 Therefore, the criteria for tenure may be viewed as even more stringent than those utilized for the rank of Associate Professor.
-Concretely, this means that the Department would not grant tenure to anyone who does not qualify for the rank of Associate Professor; however, it might be possible to hire someone at the Associate Professor or Professor rank and yet not award tenure at the time of hiring.